£27,500 *Price from

 The Mini Electric Concept has an estimatedn On The Road Price (OTR) of £31,000.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Mini Electric Concept is eligible for the Plug-In Car Grant (PICG) of £3,500.
-The grant will be applied to the final invoice price of the car.
+The Mini Electric Concept is eligible for a Plug-In Car Grant (PICG) of £3,500.
+The grant will be applied to the invoice of the car.
 The OTR Price including the PICG for the Mini Electric Concept is £27,500.

 Drivetrain and Performance

 The Mini Electric Concept is a full electric vehicle (BEV).
 The estimated maximum power of the Mini Electric Concept is 135 kW (181 hp).
 The estimated maximum torque is 199 lb-ft.
 The Mini Electric Concept is front wheel drive and can accelerate from 0 to 62 miles per hour in an estimated 7.0 seconds.
 The estimated top speed is 93 mph.